mamedev/mame/docs/source/techspecs/luareference.rst

     right-aligned at the right edge of the screen, respectively.
 The second argument specifies the Y coordinate of the maximum ascent of the text.

-    Coordinates are floating-point numbers in units of screen pixels, with the origin at (0, 0).
-Note that screen pixels often aren’t square.
+    Coordinates are floating-point numbers in units of emulated screen pixels, with the origin at (0, 0).
+Note that emulated screen pixels often aren’t square.
 The coordinate system is rotated if the screen is rotated, which is usually the case for vertical-format screens.
 Before rotation, the origin is at the top left, and coordinates increase to the right and downwards.
     Coordinates are limited to the screen area.

-    The foreground and background colours is in alpha/red/green/blue (ARGB) format.
+    The foreground and background colours are in alpha/red/green/blue (ARGB) format.
 Channel values are in the range 0 (transparent or off) to 255 (opaque or full intensity), inclusive.
 Colour channel values are not pre-multiplied by the alpha value.
 The channel values must be packed into the bytes of a 32-bit unsigned integer, in the order alpha, red, green, blue from most-significant to least-significant byte.
-If the foreground colour is not provided, the UI text colour is used; if the background colour is not provided, the UI background colour is used.
+If the foreground colour is not provided, the UI text colour is used; if the background colour is not provided, it is fully transparent.

 Properties
 ^^^^^^^^^^